cellml/libcellml/docs/tutorials/examples/actions/examples_edit_model.rst

 Editing variable equivalences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In that situation, there is no clear "ownership" of the equivalence as an attribute of any one variable, and neither is there a central parent item with curation ability over the set of variables.
+In the situation of equivalent variable collections there is no clear "ownership" of the equivalence as an attribute of any one variable, and neither is there a central parent item with curation ability over the set of variables.
 A different approach is required.

 Adding and removing variable equivalence is accomplished using the :code:`addEquivalence` and :code:`removeEquivalence` functions as shown below.